NZ power plugs – Will my devices work in New Zealand?

 Across New Zealand, the standard voltage is 230V, whilst the standard frequency is 50Hz.

-In order to your appliance to work in Aotearoa it will need to have a similar voltage (or you will need to use a step-down transformer).
+In order for your appliance to work in Aotearoa it will need to have a similar voltage (or you will need to use a step-down transformer).

 Read on to learn more.